chihyeh/Paper-Writing/README.md

 # Paper-Writing

-You can download file:
+You can download file:<br />
 git clone https://github.com/chihyeh/Paper-Writing.git

-Instruction:
+*This is the structure for the paper.
+*Please not hesitate to ask me any questions.

 The main parts are as following:
 #========================================================================================#<br />